 This film will be a collaborative effort between organisations across the country, and we want you to join with us to make it a reality.
 Utilising in particular the powerful text of the two hymns that feature in Saint Nicolas, in the lead up to and during the festive season – a time that is so important for music-making, this year perhaps more than ever – this project will send a strong message from all involved that says “We are still here and we are still making amazing music for you."

 By the end of our initial crowdfunding campaign on 4th September 2020, alongside a grant from the Arts Council, we had raised enough to move forward with a phased approach to the project.
 In mid-September we recorded excerpts from Saint Nicolas with Nick Pritchard (who stepped in at the last minute when Nicky Spence underwent emergency surgery), Ken Burton, I Fagiolini, City of London Sinfonia, Iain Farrington, John Reid and Stephen Farr.
 We will be releasing this short film, featuring movements 1, 2 and 9 (all of which feature virtual choir) in time for Christmas.

 In the meantime, we are continuing the raise funds to complete the project as originally envisioned – a new, fully-staged version of the work, filmed on location in Snape and Aldeburgh and designed to be experienced on-screen – in 2021... so we still need your help.
 Any support you are able to give will help us bring this amazing project to life.

-Above: The Red House, the home of Britten and Pears, which will feature in the film
+Above: The Red House, the home of Britten and Pears

 (photo Matthew Johnson Photographer)